 The Global Leadership Program focuses on developing leadership skills and potential in each student from a global perspective, ensuring that our students are equipped to understand and address complex global issues through carefully planned curriculum, co-curricular opportunities, community service, authentic experiential learning opportunities, educational partnerships, and cross-disciplinary independent projects.

-By working with others locally and globally through transformational partnerships, travel, exchanges, community service opportunities, and technological communication, our students experience and appreciate what it means to be an active and responsible global citizen.
+By working with others locally and globally through transformational partnerships, travel, community service opportunities, and technological communication, our students experience and appreciate what it means to be an active and responsible global citizen.
 The Global Leadership Program equips our students to pursue their passions, post-secondary studies, and careers to be effective leaders in a globally competitive and rapidly changing, interconnected world.

 Pickering College offers all students from Junior Kindergarten to Grade 12 challenging and meaningful learning opportunities through its Co-curricular Program.
 If students are to be successful in leading a balanced and purposeful life, they must explore and develop their skills and talents beyond the classroom.
 This unique program encourages students to participate in a variety of activities, including competitive athletics, recreational sports, fitness, diverse clubs, community outreach opportunities, as well as art, music and drama.